Photo: Dan Welldon

 Jakob Koranyi

-Jakob Koranyi has toured the world as a soloist and chamber musician.
-He has participated in world premieres of new cello concertos and performed the classical standard repertoire with many of the world’s leading orchestras and musicians.
-He has been a regular guest at festivals such as the Verbier Festival in Switzerland and the Cello Biennale in Amsterdam, and for over a decade, he performed with the Chamber Music Society of Lincoln Center in New York.
+Jakob Koranyi has toured globally as a soloist and chamber musician, performing world premieres of new cello concertos as well as the classical standard repertoire alongside leading orchestras and musicians.
+He has been a frequent guest at prestigious festivals, including the Verbier Festival in Switzerland and the Cello Biennale in Amsterdam, and for over a decade, he performed with the Chamber Music Society of Lincoln Center in New York.

-Due to the ongoing climate crisis, Jakob has, since 2019, stopped accepting engagements that require air travel.
-This means, among other things, that he is focusing his concert activities in Europe until the aviation industry transitions to fossil-free energy sources.
+Since 2019, in response to the climate crisis, Jakob has declined engagements requiring air travel, focusing his performances in Europe until the aviation industry adopts fossil-free energy sources.

-Together with pianist Peter Friis Johansson, Jakob has also founded the climate-friendly chamber music festival and summer academy Fairplay Chamber Music in Järna, outside Stockholm.
+Together with long time friend and colleague Peter Friis Johansson, Jakob co-founded the climate-conscious Fairplay Chamber Music Festival in Järna, Sweden.

-Since 2022, Jakob has been a professor of cello at Edsberg, a chamber music-focused program within the Royal College of Music in Stockholm.
+Since 2022, Jakob has served as professor of cello at Edsberg, a chamber music-focused campus of the Royal College of Music in Stockholm.

 Programme